SuperOfficeDocs/superoffice-docs/docs/travel/area-management/set-up.md

 **Available associates** are all users that have been defined as employees in the **Users** panel in the Admin client.
 They are listed in the **Area Definition** dialog and can be assigned log-in access rights.

+![Area definition dialog][img1]

+> [!NOTE]
+> There are 2 lists called **Available associates**.
+The top one is used when assigning users to an area.
+The bottom one is used when setting access rights.

-A user can only be assigned to one area at the time, but more than one user could have log-in rights rights to an area.
+A user can only be assigned to one area at a time, but more than one user could have log-in rights to an area.
 You can actually have log-in rights to an area where your own data is not included, but this is not recommended.

-* When you assign a user to an area, they are moved from the **Available associates** list to the **Included associates** list.
+* When you assign a user to an area, they are moved from the top **Available associates** list to the **Included associates** list.
-* When you assign access rights to that user, they move from the **Included associates** list to the **Assigned associates** list.
+* When you assign access rights to that user, they move from the bottom **Available associates** list to the **Assigned associates** list.

 In the scenarios below, the areas of user A and user B contain only their data respectively, while user C's area contains not only the data of user C but also the data of user A and user B.